-- For roles in the UK/USA your CV should be on 1 page and arranged to highlight your specific accomplishments in relation to the role you are applying to.
+- For roles in the UK/USA your CV should be on 1 page and arranged to highlight your specific accomplishments in relation to the role you are applying to. - If you are an advanced degree student or someone with a lot of experience, 2 pages is okay just ensure everything on there is selling you for the role.
 You'll be surprised how much you can cut out.
-In other countries the format can be different and longer. - In the UK you will not add a picture to your CV - You will need to highlight academic success, extra-curricular interests and achievements and any work experience/internships. - Group your skills in clusters (technical, leadership) so that any scanning software can find them easily (and a human!) and mention as many as you can, as long as you actually do have them. - For your achievements and experience, mention your exact personal responsibility for that task or project and the outcomes from it - quantify your outcomes (e.g., Decreased the waiting time of guests to enter the May Ball by 10%) - Extra-curriculars are important but be specific and evidence your contributions.
+In other countries the format can be different and longer. - In the UK you will not add a picture to your CV - You will need to highlight academic success, extra-curricular interests and achievements and any work experience/internships. - Group your skills in clusters (technical, leadership) so that any scanning software can find them easily (and a human!) and mention as many as you can, as long as you actually do have them. - For consultancy, headings such as 'Leadership/Project Management' 'Research' 'Employment' 'Extra-curriculars' are clear and concise.
+See Case Coach via the Careers Service for CV templates and CV guidelines. - For your achievements and experience, mention your exact personal responsibility for that task or project and the outcomes from it quantify your outcomes (e.g., Decreased the waiting time of guests to enter the May Ball by 10%) - Extra-curriculars are important but be specific and evidence your contributions.
 E.g., If you are a recreational runner, then state how many times you train a week, if you compete and your achievements/personal bests.
-If you have travelled how many cities, countries, total miles? - As you progress through your education, perhaps up to PhD level, you will need to be less specific about earlier educational achievements and focus on the now (they don't need a paragraph about your GCSE or A Level choices, but do include the grades if they are asked for) - Focus on key achievements and be very clear in the outcomes.
+If you have travelled how many cities, countries, total miles? - As you progress through your education, perhaps up to PhD level, you will need to be less specific about earlier educational achievements and focus on the now (they don't need a paragraph about your GCSE or A Level choices) - Focus on key achievements and be very clear in the outcomes. - Your grades are important, so be clear about your standing in your class if you know it and any specific high module grades.

-- Your grades are important, so be clear about your standing in your class if you know it and any specific high module grades. - If you do not have grades for any reason at all, then you can add a note to extenuating circumstances or put in a prediction with an asterisk. - You should use bullet points. - Be action oriented, outcome driven and quantitative. - Experience comes from anywhere don't be put off by lack of direct experience in the sector.
+- If you do not have grades for any reason at all, then you can add a note to extenuating circumstances or put in a prediction with an asterisk. - You should use bullet points. - Be action oriented, outcome driven and quantitative. - Experience comes from anywhere don't be put off by lack of direct experience in the sector.
 Volunteering, entrepreneurship, leadership roles and more are all valued.